This project is continued from How to Replace a Pop-Up Sink Drain – Part 2.

-It looks like someone smeared Plumber’s Putty on the rubber gasket – an unnecessary effort – because the rubber gasket is flexible and seals just fine by itself when compressed by the lock nut and washer.
-Plumber’s Putty should only be used to seal the joint between two hard and inflexible surfaces when a rubber gasket isn’t present; for example between the sink drain flange and faux marble sink as I’ll show later in this project.
+It looks like someone smeared Plumber’s Putty on the rubber gasket – an unnecessary effort – because the rubber gasket is flexible and seals just fine by itself when compressed by the lock nut and metal washer.
+Plumber’s Putty should only be used to seal the joint between two hard and inflexible surfaces when a rubber gasket isn’t present; for example between the sink drain flange and faux marble sink as explained in this project.

 Wipe the old Plumber’s Putty out of the sink drain hole with paper towels until the faux marble sink drain is clean and polished.

-Next, scrape off all putty and crud off the sink bottom with putty knife so there’s nothing to interfere with the seal between the sink and the new rubber gasket.
+Scrape the plumber’s putty and crud off the sink bottom with putty knife so there’s nothing to interfere with the seal between the sink and the new rubber gasket:

-The translucent plastic anti-friction washer rides on top of the lock nut so it doesn’t bind the black rubber gasket as the lock nut is tightened.
+The white plastic anti-friction washer rides on top of the lock nut so it doesn’t stick to the black rubber gasket as the lock nut is tightened.

-The new pop-up sink drain is installed by first applying a generous bead of Plumber’s Putty on the bottom rim of the drain flange (shown upside down here):
+The new pop-up sink drain is installed by applying a generous bead of Plumber’s Putty on the bottom rim of the drain flange (shown upside down):

-Bead of Plumber’s Putty pressed on the bottom of the sink drain flange:
+The bead of Plumber’s Putty pressed against the bottom of the sink drain flange: